December 26, 2024

 2. Set the Bandsaw Fence at the Right Angle: If you want to make a straight cut on most bandsaws, you would need to angle the stock.
 This is what is called the “drift angle.”
 And finding this drift angle and, also setting the fence to match it is very important for when you are resawing.

-See also Barbara Walters Net Worth, Death, Early Life, Career, Salary
+See also Ringo Starr Net Worth, Early Life, and Career

 You should start by making a straight line on the scrap board, keeping it parallel to its edge.
 When you do that, you follow the line, making a straight cut, making the board angled where necessary.
 Once you have cut far enough to the point you feel you have achieved the drift angle, you should hold the board in place and then transfer the angle to the saw’s table.